Chiropractic problems and treatments in domestic cats

 Once existing problems are resolved, we evaluate maintenance needs for the animal.
 Often, twice yearly chiropractic treatments keep them comfortable.
 I see active working or competitive animals more frequently, once every four to six weeks as needed, depending on their workloads or show schedules.

-As the case studies on page xx will show, many chiropractic problems are a part of (or the only) reason some of our patients are presented.
+As the case studies below will show, many chiropractic problems are a part of (or the only) reason some of our patients are presented.
 So if more veterinarians were trained to recognize this component in physical exams, and to realize the wide variety of conditions that chiropractic can help, we would be able to assist in many cases.
 Chiropractic is a wonderful addition to any practitioner’s treatment options.

 For those not familiar with the notations used for recording chiropractic findings and treatments, here are a few hints.
 It all started with human anatomical terminology and is now a blend of human and animal terminology since we veterinarians have been taught chiropractic by human chiropractors.
 The notations indicate the location and direction of correction of a subluxation complex.